 George O. Elston Executive Vice President, Chief Financial Officer

-Mr. Elston possesses over 30 years of diverse financial and senior leadership experience within the biopharmaceutical sector.
-He joined EyePoint in 2019 as Chief Financial Officer and Head of Corporate Development, and was promoted to Executive Vice President in October 2023.
-Prior to EyePoint, he served as Chief Financial Officer & Head of Corporate Development at Enzyvant Therapeutics, where he contributed to building the precommercial rare disease firm, which was subsequently acquired.
-He also served as President and Chief Executive Officer at 2X Oncology, Inc., where he developed the company from a spin-out into a multiprogram, clinical-stage organization.
+Mr. Elston joined EyePoint in 2019 as CFO & Head of Corporate Development, and was promoted to Executive Vice President & CFO in October 2023.
+Prior to EyePoint, he was Chief Financial Officer & Head of Corporate Development at Enzyvant Therapeutics, where he contributed to building the pre-commercial rare disease firm, leading to its acquisition.
+He also served as President and Chief Executive Officer at 2X Oncology, Inc., advancing the company from a spin-out into a multiprogram, clinical-stage organization.
+His career began in public accounting at PriceWaterhouseCoopers.

 Ramiro Ribeiro, M.D., Ph.D.
 Chief Medical Officer

-Dr. Ribeiro is a retinal specialist who leads EyePoint's Clinical Development, Clinical Operations, and Medical Safety teams.
-He brings over 15 years of experience spanning clinical practice, academia, and the pharmaceutical industry to his role.
+Dr. Ribeiro is a retinal specialist and leads EyePoint's Clinical Development, Clinical Operations, and Medical Safety teams.
+He brings over 15 years of experience from clinical practice, academia, and the pharmaceutical industry.

 Ron Honig Esq.
 Chief Legal Officer & Company Secretary

-Mr. Honig serves as the Chief Legal Officer and Company Secretary for EyePoint Pharmaceuticals.
+Mr. Honig has served as Chief Legal Officer and Company Secretary since 2018.

 Scott Jones, M.A.
 Chief Commercial Officer